ghemsley/imagedupes/README.rst

 Finds visually similar images and opens them in the default image file handler, one group of matches at a time.
-If no options are specified, it defaults to searching the current working directory non-recursively using a perceptual image hash algorithm with a hash size of 8 and does not follow symbolic links.
+If no options are specified, it defaults to searching the current working directory non-recursively using a perceptual image hash algorithm with a hash size of 8, opens images in the system default image handler (all at once), and does not follow symbolic links.

 optional arguments:
   -h, --help            show this help message and exit